Are you well versed with Self Assessment documentation your Accountant needs from you?

 Any other vital information:

 Your accountant must know about other additional information.
-Your accountant must know other information which may not be listed above in order to file accurate self assessment return.
+Your accountant must know other information which may not be listed above in order to file an accurate self-assessment return.
 Hire an accountant, save your stress, time and money.